 You’ve been saving money at home every way you can think ofyou’re buying in bulk, looking into Texas Electric companies for the best rates and have even cancelled your magazines.
 But did you know there are a few ways you’re bleeding money and didn’t even know it?
 Explore with us below:

 Small Interest Rates: Even if you got in your credit card when interest was low, avoid paying it at all costs.
-If you can, Continue reading ‘Sneaky Ways You’re Losing Money’
+If you can, pay off your balance each and every month to ensure you aren’t paying for an intangible like interest.

 Why should you pay attention to asset location?
 Well, because location is everything.
 The reality is that the location of your asset can make or break you.
 At the end of the day it is all about location, location, and location.